mhemon/Sim-offer-BD/README.md

 Google Play -> https://play.google.com/store/apps/details?id=com.xploreict.simofferbd

-We added almost all packages and offers of these 5 operators in our BD All Sim Offer app.
+i added almost all packages and offers of these 5 operators in our BD All Sim Offer app.

 <br>Features of BD All Sim Offer:</br>
 <br>→ Check Current Offer</br>